ZhaoheDai/ZhaoheDai.github.io/_pages/people.md

 * 2022.07-present, 李航, Hang Li is working on elastocapillarity and elastocaloric materials.

-* 2023.07-present, 李居曜, Juyao Li is working on elastocalorics and morphing based on thin plates.
+* 2023.07-present, 李居曜, Juyao Li is working on approximate theories for slender structures.

 * 2024.07-present, 王文祥, Wenxiang is working on strain engineering in multifunctional 2D devices.